Dacast is pleased to introduce you to Dylan Schneibolk, who is going to share tips for making an eye-catching live video stream.

 What’s more, what you learn from how your audience reacts to your live stream will provide valuable information about what kind of content, influencers, frames, and layouts will perform well for future live events.
 Make sure you have access to a platform that provides you with analytics and specific information about your audience.

 *AmpLive is an audience development and targeting platform for enterprise marketers using live video.
 With the help of a massive (and growing) pool of data, AmpLive distributes live content across a network of high-traffic publishers at scale to reach a targeted audience.
-AmpLive’s platform provides audience tracking capabilities to segment audiences and adjust distribution in real-time to ensure maximum engagement and conversion potential.
+AmpLive’s platform provides audience tracking capabilities to segment audiences and adjusts distribution in real-time to ensure maximum engagement and conversion potential.
 After the event, marketers can use AmpLive to retarget audiences based on engagement, action, company or characteristic.
 AmpLive allows marketers to get strategic about live content, and maximize ROI on live events.